The Adventures Of John And Ellen

 Where to stay (or not)

 We have always stayed on the water, even during our childhood vacations.
 The downtown area is charming, but we LIKE being on the water for morning coffee, or an evening sunset.
-Favorite Place: Bay Breeze Inn https://www.bbonline.com/united-states/alabama/fairhope/baybreeze-rooms.html Ms. Becky and Bill are great hosts and really try to make your stay memorable.
-There are lots of options and plenty of spots on the water.
-Last visit, we did not have a good experience at the Grand Hotel.
+Our favorite place was Bay Breeze Inn, but they have closed.
+Fortunately there are a growing number of AirBnBs in Fairhope.
+On one visit, we did not have a good dining experience at the Grand Hotel, but they do have a nice golf course and their own private beach.

 https://youtu.be/R-zj8_0NJiw